“The Student Athlete Leadership Team Program promotes what young people can become rather than what they should avoid”

 Trainer, Monge Codio, works with Student Leaders at a Leadership Program Conference

-The SALT Conference Series presented by the New York Mets prepares high school student athletes to conduct workshops in elementary classrooms on issues including self-esteem and sportsmanship, bullying and teasing, and substance abuse.
+The SALT Conference Series prepares high school student athletes to conduct workshops in elementary classrooms on issues including self-esteem and sportsmanship, bullying and teasing, and substance abuse.
 Over the course of three conferences, students discuss making proper decisions with regards to high school parties and other social settings and learn about the power and use of language in creating social status.
 Workshop discussions are designed to be positive and proactive while raising awareness and providing options that empower students to make the right decision.

 SALT provides all the tools for high school student leaders, working in teams, to make three visits to a fifth grade class during the academic year.
 SALT training prepares student leaders to engage and manage the classroom, conduct “ice-breaker” exercises and talk about life skills gained through participation in extra-curricula activities.
 Each visit emphasizes life skills and “real life” choices and decisions.
 Each student leader is trained to tell a personal story relevant to the workshop topic.